-Broadly speaking, machine learning can be divided into 'unsupervised' and 'supervised' approaches.
-In the latter case, a neural network, for example, can be 'trained' by providing a set of patterns along with a desired 'answer' (eg in the case of statistical mechanics whether the pattern is ordered or not).
-Thus the trained (supervised) network is able to 'generalize' and distinguish order from disorder on patterns to which it had not been previously exposed.
-In the former case, patterns are given to the analysis procedure, but no 'answers' are provided.
-In this paper, we utilize two methods for unsupervised machine learning, 'Principal Component Analysis' and the 'Autoencoder' approach.
+Broadly speaking, machine learning can be divided into "unsupervised" and "supervised" approaches.
+In the latter case, a neural network, for example, can be "trained" by providing a set of patterns along with a desired "answer" (e.g., in the case of statistical mechanics whether the pattern is ordered or not).
+Thus the trained (supervised) network is able to "generalize" and distinguish order from disorder on patterns to which it had not been previously exposed.
+In the former case, patterns are given to the analysis procedure, but no "answers" are provided.
+In this paper, we utilize two methods for unsupervised machine learning, namely "principal component analysis" and the "autoencoder" approach.
 These two approaches have been described in [54-59].
-We provide a brief review here, with further detail in the Appendix.
+We provide a brief review here, with further details given in the Appendix.

-A. Principal Component Analysis
+A. Principal component analysis